-- 5.1 4.4 Anti-Doping Organizations shall maintain a record of the consider how standards for the handling of Personal Information set out in this Part Two are best implemented in their Processing of Personal Information.
-This requires: - a) Evaluating Processing activities to determine whether the requirements of this Part Two are being met, both at the time of design or redesign of an anti-doping process or system and throughout the Personal Information lifecycle, and - b) Determining what measures are necessary or appropriate to mitigate any data protection risks identified during this evaluation, such as additional security controls or data minimization measures.
+- 5.1 Anti-Doping Organizations shall consider how standards for the handling of Personal Information set out in this Part Two are best implemented in their Processing of Personal Information.
+This requires: - a) Evaluating Processing activities to determine whether the requirements of this Part Two are being met, both at the time of design or redesign of an anti-doping process or system and throughout the Personal Information lifecycle, and b) Determining what measures are necessary or appropriate to mitigate any data protection risks identified during this evaluation, such as additional security controls or data minimization measures.